kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0035 Airworthiness standards  propellers.md

 \(b\) If significant doubt exists as to the effects of failures or likely combination of failures, the Administrator may require assumptions used in the analysis to be verified by test.

 \(c\) The primary failures of certain single propeller elements (for example, blades) cannot be sensibly estimated in numerical terms.
 If the failure of such elements is likely to result in hazardous propeller effects, those elements must be identified as propeller critical parts.
-For propeller critical parts, applicants must meet the prescribed integrity specifications of §35.16.
+For propeller critical parts, applicants must meet the prescribed integrity specifications of [[Volume 1/C Aircraft/0035 Airworthiness standards  propellers.md#§35.16   Propeller critical parts.|§35.16]].
 These instances must be stated in the safety analysis.

 \(d\) If reliance is placed on a safety system to prevent a failure progressing to hazardous propeller effects, the possibility of a safety system failure in combination with a basic propeller failure must be included in the analysis.
 Such a safety system may include safety devices, instrumentation, early warning devices, maintenance checks, and other similar equipment or procedures.
-If items of the safety system are outside the control of the propeller manufacturer, the assumptions of the safety analysis with respect to the reliability of these parts must be clearly stated in the analysis and identified in the propeller installation and operation instructions required under §35.3.
+If items of the safety system are outside the control of the propeller manufacturer, the assumptions of the safety analysis with respect to the reliability of these parts must be clearly stated in the analysis and identified in the propeller installation and operation instructions required under [[Volume 1/C Aircraft/0035 Airworthiness standards  propellers.md#§35.3   Instructions for propeller installation and operation.|§35.3]].

 \(e\) If the safety analysis depends on one or more of the following items, those items must be identified in the analysis and appropriately substantiated.

 \(1\) Maintenance actions being carried out at stated intervals.
 This includes verifying that items that could fail in a latent manner are functioning properly.
-When necessary to prevent hazardous propeller effects, these maintenance actions and intervals must be published in the instructions for continued airworthiness required under §35.4.
+When necessary to prevent hazardous propeller effects, these maintenance actions and intervals must be published in the instructions for continued airworthiness required under [[Volume 1/C Aircraft/0035 Airworthiness standards  propellers.md#§35.4   Instructions for Continued Airworthiness.|§35.4]].
 Additionally, if errors in maintenance of the propeller system could lead to hazardous propeller effects, the appropriate maintenance procedures must be included in the relevant propeller manuals.

 \(2\) Verification of the satisfactory functioning of safety or other devices at pre-flight or other stated periods.
 The details of this satisfactory functioning must be published in the appropriate manual.